ClaudioLutz/JobSearchAI/docs/bmm-workflow-status.md

 ## What to do next

-**Next Action:** Generate comprehensive codebase documentation for the brownfield JobSearchAI project
+**Next Action:** Explore enhancement ideas through brainstorming, or proceed to create product brief

-**Command to run:** `@analyst` then select `*document-project`
+**Command to run:** `@analyst` then select `*brainstorm-project` (optional) OR `*product-brief`

 **Agent to load:** Analyst (Mary)

+**Why this step:** With comprehensive documentation now complete, you can either:
+1. **Brainstorm** potential enhancements and new features for the system
+2. **Create Product Brief** to define strategic direction and goals

-**Why this step:** For brownfield projects with incomplete documentation, generating comprehensive codebase documentation is essential before planning enhancements or new features.
-This documentation will inform all subsequent planning and architecture decisions.
+The brownfield documentation in `docs/` will inform all planning decisions.

 ## Workflow Notes

-- **Phase 1 Analysis:** Started with document-project to establish solid foundation for brownfield codebase
+- **Phase 1 Analysis:** ✓ Completed document-project - Generated 6 comprehensive documentation files (Deep Scan)
 - **UX Workflow:** Included in Phase 2 due to web application with UI components
 - **Phase 3 Solutioning:** Will be determined based on project level assessment in Phase 2
 - **Project Level:** Will be assessed during plan-project workflow in Phase 2

 ## Quick Reference

+**Generated Documentation (docs/):**
+- index.md - Master documentation index
+- project-overview.md - Executive summary & features
+- technology-stack.md - Comprehensive tech analysis
+- source-tree-analysis.md - Directory structure & architecture
+- development-guide.md - Setup, development, troubleshooting
+- project-scan-report.json - Workflow metadata

 **View this status:** `@analyst *workflow-status`